YordanGeorgiev/qto/doc/md/enduser_guide_doc.md

 #### 2.2.14.
 Single cell Inline-edit ( UPDATE )
 The table can be edited inline so that the data is updated to the database.
 White space in the cells is preserved.
-To practice new items' creations updates and deletions to get confortable on the app's behaviour please use first the development instances of the issue-tracker project: http://ec2-34-243-97-157.eu-west-1.compute.amazonaws.com:8080/qto/list/monthly_issues?as=grid&pick=id,status,prio,name,weight,start_time,stop_time&page-size=5&page-num=1
+To practice new items' creations updates and deletions to get confortable on the app's behaviour please use first the development instances of the qto project: http://ec2-34-243-97-157.eu-west-1.compute.amazonaws.com:8080/qto/list/monthly_issues?as=grid&pick=id,status,prio,name,weight,start_time,stop_time&page-size=5&page-num=1